Term

 Categorical overextension

-The name for one member of a category is extended to all members of the category.
+The name for one member of a category is extended to all members of

 Apple used for all round fruits.